mage-os-lab/magento2-lsp/README.md

 - **Code Lens** on magic method calls: shows `→ ClassName::methodName` (or `→ ClassName::__call` for `__call`-dispatched methods)
 - Walks ancestor chains (parent classes, interfaces, traits) and resolves return types through method call chains

+### Semantic Diagnostics

+- **Broken class references** in `di.xml`, `events.xml`, and layout XML: error when a FQCN doesn't resolve to a PHP file via PSR-4 (virtual types, generated classes like `\Proxy` and `Factory`, and uninstalled vendor namespaces are excluded)
+- **Broken template references** in layout XML: warning when a `Module_Name::path/to/template.phtml` identifier doesn't resolve to any `.phtml` file through module or theme paths
+- **Duplicate plugin names**: warning when a `<plugin name="...">` duplicates a name already declared for the same target type, either in the same file or across modules
+- **Missing ObserverInterface**: warning when an observer `instance` class exists but doesn't implement `Magento\Framework\Event\ObserverInterface`

+Diagnostics update on every keystroke (debounced).
+Expensive checks (duplicate plugins, ObserverInterface) also run on file open and save.

 ### XSD Validation and URN Navigation

 - **XML Validation** against declared XSD schemas: diagnostics are published on file open, save, and edit (requires `xmllint` on `$PATH`)